With 350 parks, gardens and nature reserves under its care, NParks is responsible for maintaining and enhancing the greenery of our City in Nature.

 Find out more about the Coast-to-Coast Trail here.

-Launched in May 2005, and first carried out at Mayfair Park Estate, the NParks Community in Bloom (CIB) is a nationwide gardening movement.
+Launched in May 2005, and first carried out at Mayfair Park Estate, NParks' Community in Bloom (CIB) is a nationwide gardening movement.
 It aims to foster community spirit and bring together people interested in gardening, both young and old to make Singapore our garden.

 Today, CIB has more than 1,300 community gardening groups across Singapore that have engaged over 36,000 gardening enthusiasts.